Aliya-Tariq/HEALMATE/README.md

 -----------------------------------------------------------
 <br>

-  <h2>A conversational AI chatbot that analyzes symptoms, provides potential diagnoses, and recommends next steps.
+  A conversational AI chatbot that analyzes symptoms, provides potential diagnoses, and recommends next steps.
   <br>
   (e.g., self-care, doctor consultation, or emergency care).
   <br>
-  Built with "Rasa", "spaCy", and "Flask", and integrated with medical APIs for accurate triage.</h2>
+  Built with "Rasa", "spaCy", and "Flask", and integrated with medical APIs for accurate triage.
   <br>
   <br>